ayin86/ayin86/README.md

 The roles I hold at work include product manager, UI design, and front-end development.

-My English reading and listening level is almost free, but my speaking and writing are not very fluent, and sometimes I can't express myself very well.
-I will work harder to improve my language skills.
+My English reading and listening level is almost free, but my speaking and writing are not very fluent, sometimes I can't express myself very well.
+Trying to improve my English now.

 I developed a data visualization development framework-techui.
 Decoration components are all implemented using dynamic SVG (no images).
 Almost no one does such development.
 Because it requires a high degree of control over the code and design ability to do it.
 There are currently Vue2, Vue3, and React versions.